 Table 1-2 lists conditions that were identified as non-compliant and provides a comment outlining actions undertaken and where appropriate, addressed in this Annual Report.
-An Independent Environmental Audit was conducted in March 2022 and non-compliance identified are included here.
+An Independent Environmental Audit was conducted in March 2022 and non-compliances were reported in the Annual Review for the period May 2021 to April 2022.